9 things about Japan that the internet doesn’t tell you

 The language barrier was not an issue

 If you’re travelling in popular tourist areas like Tokyo, Kyoto and Osaka, you will find that most people speak English.
 However, in the less-travelled regions that aren’t so well-known to Western tourists, the level of English literacy is lower.
-Most locals solved this issue by simply using a translation app on their phone.
+Most locals are quick to pull out a translation app on their phone.

 The biggest struggle my partner and I had was ordering food from a menu printed entirely in Hirgana symbols from non-English speaking staff.
 The good thing is, the majority of Japanese restaurants include photos of the food.
-We simply pointed at what we wanted and the waiters brought it out to our table.
+We simply used Google Lens to translate the menu.

 Make an effort to earn a little bit of Japanese before you head overseas.
 I learnt only the basics and found it was really appreciated by the locals.